fskilroy/fskilroy/README.md

 - 📫 How to reach me: ...
 - ⚡ Fun fact: ...
 -->

 I’m currently an Engineering Manager www.credly.com which is a Pearson Company.
+Where I work with some of the brightest people in the tech industry.

-In my sparetime I'm learning Kotlin because I just got a cool watch and I have an idea for an app.
+In my spare time I'm learning Kotlin because I just got a cool watch and I have an idea for an app.

+I live in Queens, New York (the greatest borough in the greatest city in the world).

 Pronouns: he/him